Tortuga Bay

 Tortuga Bay Galapagos Hotel

-Lodging is in Puerto Ayora.
-Here are some few options:
+The closest place to stay is in Puerto Ayora.
+Here are a few options:

 Santa Cruz, Islas Galápagos